Vector valued estimates for matrix weighted maximal operators and product $\mathrm{BMO}$: Appendix

+\begin{remark} As mentioned before, the proof in the complex case follows the same arguments as in the real case almost verbatim, only with the obvious modifications.
+It is worth mentioning that the proof makes use of the Blaschke Selection Theorem~\cite[Theorem~1.8.7]{Schneider_Convex_Bodie_1993}, which is equally valid in the complex setting.

-\begin{remark} Another approach consists in noting that the map sending each convex body with nonempty interior to its John ellipsoid is continuous with respect to the Hausdorff distance.
+Also, this result can be shown by another approach.
+One can note that the map sending each convex body with nonempty interior to its John ellipsoid is continuous with respect to the Hausdorff distance.
 In the real case, \cite[Subsection~A.4.3]{DKPS2024} appeals directly to~\cite{Mordhorst_2017} for this result.
 An extension to the complex setting is performed in detail in \cite[Subsection~A.4.7]{DKPS2024}.
 Combining this with the complex version of \cite[Theorem 3.5]{Cruz_Uribe_Bownik_Extrapolation}, we immediately deduce the complex version of \cite[Lemma 3.8]{Cruz_Uribe_Bownik_Extrapolation}, since the composition of measurable maps remains measurable. \end{remark}

 The statement and proof of \cite[Lemma 3.9]{Cruz_Uribe_Bownik_Extrapolation} for complex convex bodies correspond to Lemma~\ref{lemma:ModulusSelectionFunction} in the present work.
 The proof included in Section~\ref{sec:ConvexBodyValuedFunctions} already covers the case of complex convex bodies.